NoBaloneyTony/Xero/README.md

 (5) To install mocha as the testing framework, run the following command at the terminal/command prompt:
 'npm install mocha -g'

-(6) The next step is to run the script created to automate an end-to-end scenario using a Xero Demo (AU) application to satisfy instructions related to Task A. To execute the automated mocha script, there are several ways to add more flexibilty in executing automated scripts.
+(6) The next step is to run the script created to automate an end-to-end scenario using a Xero Demo (AU) application to satisfy instructions related to Task A.

 i) Start a new terminal session and start the selenium-standalone server using the following terminal (or cmd) command: 'selenium-standalone start'.

+(7) There are several ways to add more flexibilty in executing automated scripts using mocha.

-ii) Create a Makefile to tell mocha where the mocha runner is installed and which folder to find the mocha tests.
+i) Create a Makefile to tell mocha where the mocha runner is installed and which folder to find the mocha tests.
 For the purpose of this test, the mocha scripts are installed under the nodejs > test folder.

-iii) To specify default mocha related options, create a mocha.opts file to specify default options and place this file under the test folder.
+ii) To specify default mocha related options, create a mocha.opts file to specify default options and place this file under the test folder.
 For the purpose of this test, the timeout has been increased to 60s as denoted by the option, --timeout 60000.

-(7) To execute the Task A script, open a new terminal session (or cmd window) and enter the following commands:
+(8) To execute the Task A script, open a new terminal session (or cmd window) and enter the following commands:

 i) 'cd nodejs/test'
 - By default, mocha runs scripts in the test folder.
 For the purpose of this test, however, the User should navigate to the nodejs/test folder to run the following command.